kth130/smileycoinjs/README.md

 ## How to use

 First of all you have to have access to a running smileycoin node.
-Information on how to build Smileycoin to build on your machine can be found [here](https://github.com/tutor-web/smileyCoin/tree/master/doc).
+Information on how to build Smileycoin on your machine can be found [here](https://github.com/tutor-web/smileyCoin/tree/master/doc).
 You will have to run `smileycoind.exe`, or figure out how to run your node on cloud services.

 ```js
 const { Client } = require('smileycoinjs');